 The school’s programs are designed for students who have a journalism background as well as those who have no previous journalism experience.
 Full-time students can complete the curriculum in as little as one year.
 Part-time students are welcome.
 Excellent undergraduate students can earn an M.A. degree in one extra year through our Accelerated Master's Program.

 - M.A. in Journalism, international emphasis

 - Accelerated Master's Program

-The program also allows you to explore special areas of interest at the same time you hone your journalistic skills and understanding.
-The dual-degree programs are designed to give you additional knowledge about key regions of the world, their political issues and, in some cases, advanced language proficiency.
-This enhanced awareness is of crucial importance for U.S. international relations.
-In just one year of study beyond the stand-alone journalism degrees (language training excepted), you could earn a master's in journalism and the following:
+Dual-degree programs allow students to explore special areas of interest at the same time they hone their journalistic skills and understanding.
+In just one year of study beyond the stand-alone journalism degrees (advanced language training excepted), students can earn a master's in journalism and one of the following:

 - Dual M.A. in Journalism and Legal Studies

 - Dual M.A. in Journalism and Soil, Water and Environmental Science